akritibhat/pizzazz-db-server/README.md

 Roles:

-Admin: Will be able to CRUD user details and update shop specifics.
+Admin: Will be able to CRUD user details and update user specifics.

 Anonymous user: Can view listings with ratings and reviews but cannot give a review or rating.